 Employee Reimbursement Accounts Program: The Employee Reimbursement Accounts Program allows employees to pay eligible medical and dependent care expenses, transit expenses and parking expenses from pre-tax rather than post-tax income.

-Deferred Compensation: The Deferred Compensation Program allows employees to invest pre-tax earnings or post-tax Roth IRA earnings in any of the investment options offered by the program.
+Deferred Compensation: The Deferred Compensation Program allows employees to invest pre-tax earnings or post-tax WDC Roth earnings in any of the investment options offered by the program.

 Worker's Compensation: All employees are covered by WHEDA's Worker's Compensation coverage the day they start employment.